Visible Side of the Object in Motion | the world creation l charcoal on paper, 2016 | 189x166cm l © k37 studio, bethanien Berlin (colect.nr00039)

 Objects and Moons – Dark Side of Our Moon – South Hemisphere, 2018- © k37 studio, Bethanien Art Center, Berlin

 The far side of the Moon is not dark.
-It receives the same light as the near side, yet it is hidden by a phenomenon known as synchronous rotation.
-Over millions of years, Earth’s gravitational pull slowed the Moon’s rotation until it matched its orbital period, fixing one face toward us and withholding the other.
-Even with a slight oscillation — libration — that allows partial shifts in perspective, the far side remains inaccessible as a whole.
+It receives the same light as the near side, but remains hidden because of synchronous rotation.
+Over millions of years, Earth’s gravitational pull slowed the Moon’s rotation until it matched its orbit, keeping one face directed toward us and withholding the other.
+Even with libration, the slight oscillation that allows partial shifts in perspective, the far side can never be seen from Earth as a whole.

-Objects and Moons functions as a constellation rather than a unified image.
-Together, the drawings orbit a shared absence, holding space for what cannot be fully seen, mapped, or possessed.
+Objects and Moons functions less as a single image than as a constellation.
+Together, the drawings orbit a shared absence, holding space for what cannot be completely seen, mapped, or owned.